-We do know that attendance at our three annual festivals is more than 17,000 people–the vast majority, people who genuinely care about their local breweries.
+We do know that attendance at the Guild’s three annual festivals is more than 17,000 people–and the majority are people who genuinely care about their local breweries.

 In the same way that many of these people would rather shop for food at a farmers market than Wal-Mart, they’re choosing to purchase local beer and attend local festivals when possible instead of supporting the aging macro industry.

 Attending local events has numerous benefits, all of which should be considered when you’re choosing which of seemingly countless beer fests to attend: